 All Along the Watchtower – Bob Dylan/Jimi Hendrix (Am, G, F)

 “All Along The Watchtower” was originally released by Bob Dylan in 1967.
 Just six months later, Jimi Hendrix recorded the song and it became a smash hit.
-Regardless of which version you are more familiar with, this is a great beginner ukulele song to make your own.
+Regardless of which version you are more familiar with, this is a great beginner ukulele song to make your own (and with just three chords to boot).

 The song repeats the same three-chord progression all throughout the verses and chorus.
 Instead of steady four bar changes, the G chord is more of a leading tone at the end of a phrase switching between the Am and the F. If you’re struggling with making the G chord stand out, practice just popping your fingers into the chord shape and popping off to try to get used to a quick switch.